nasa/Transform-to-Open-Science/Module_4/Lesson_3/readme.md

   <tbody>
     <tr>
         <td colspan="4">
-            <p>Built in tests can usually be run both manually and automatically.
+            <p>Built-in tests can usually be run both manually and automatically.
 Most version control platforms offer services for running tests automatically.
 When run this way, code can be checked to see if changes raise any problems.
 This process of checking the code automatically as it is developed is called continuous development or continuous integration (CI/CD).
 If a small change made in one part of the code results in an unexpected change in another part, running the tests will uncover this immediately.</p>
         </td>
     </tr>
   </tbody>